 I believe that’s why God is ‘hidden’ throughout the story.
 It is the story of a group of people finding their way back to God through a darkened world; finding their voice for faithful, vulnerable witness; and seeking to ensure that the generations after them don’t make the same mistake.”

-I received an ARC from the publisher.
+I received a copy of the book from Booklook Bloggers.
 All opinions are my own.